 The fair value of land and buildings was determined by an external, independent property valuer, having appropriately recognised professional qualifications and recent experience in the location, sales evidence, leasing opportunities and category of the property being valued.
 Market valuation was used to revalue the assets using comparable sales.
-In accordance with the Board policy in relation to the valuation of land and buildings in note 1(d), a valuation was undertaken by Civic MJD Australia (QLD Registration Number - 1582) on 21 April 2022, which valued the 6 Moorak Street Taringa property at \$3,000,000 (5 March 2019: \$2,520,000).
-The difference between the valuation of \$3,000,000 and the value represented for land and buildings in the table above is attributed to the leasehold property improvements at the Head Office at 601 Coronation Drive, Toowong and the Sydney Office at 1 Denison Street, North Sydney, which do not form part of the valuation of the freehold land and buildings.
+In accordance with the Board policy in relation to the valuation of land and buildings in note 1(d), a valuation was undertaken by Civic MJD Australia (QLD Registration Number - 1582) on 10 October 2022, which valued the 6 Moorak Street Taringa property at \$3,000,000 (21 April 2022: \$3,000,000).
+The value represented for buildings in the table above is attributed to the leasehold property improvements at the Head Office at 601 Coronation Drive, Toowong; new premises at 88 Tribune Street, South Brisbane and the Sydney Office at 1 Denison Street, North Sydney, which do not form part of the valuation of the freehold land and buildings.
 The land and buildings at fair value are classified at level 3 in the fair value hierarchy.
 This fair value methodology is consistent year on year.